 Communication Sciences and Disorders, B.S.

-Communication sciences and disorders (CSD) meets the educational needs of the aspiring speech-language pathologist (SLP), audiologist, and other speech- and language-related professionals.
+Communication sciences and disorders meets the educational needs of the aspiring speech-language pathologist, audiologist, and other speech-, language-, and hearing-related professionals.
+Secondary admission required.

 Why Study Communication Sciences and Disorders at Grand Valley?